 Window Markers or Liquid Chalk or Glass Markers.
 These are great to use for writing messages on the car’s windows.
 (Shoe polish is okay, but it needs to be removed right away.
 Bar soap isn’t quite noticeable enough.
 Shaving cream can be messy.
 You could even use blue painter’s tape!)
 Make sure to write large and clear so people can read the message from a distance.
 (White writing is best.)
 You may want to use stencils, then just color within the lines.
 Keep it simple with something classic like “Just Married,” or get noisy with “Honk!
 We’re Married!”

 Of course, there are many ways you can get really crazy.
 Put Twinkies under the car handles so that when they open the door, they get a handful of cream.
 If you can get inside the car, even better!
 Balloons and glitter are great stuffers.
 Glitter will stick around for months, if not years, to come, reminding the wedding couple of that night for a long time.
-Hanging handcuffs, feathers or lingerie from the rear view mirror is a great way to embarrass the new couple, and encourage them to have fun that night.
-Source
+Hanging handcuffs, feathers or lingerie from the rear view mirror is a great way to embarrass the new couple, and encourage them to have fun that night. –Associated Content

 Pom Poms.
 Small plastic pom poms are a nice (and cheap!) ways to decorate the wedding car.
 You can line the hood, bumper, and windows with the pom poms.
-Make sure to use the couple’s wedding colors — unless it’s the same color of the car, then use other contrasting colors.
+Make sure to use the couple’s wedding colors — unless it’s the same color of the car — then use other contrasting colors.
 You could even make your own pom poms.

 Silk Flowers or Fresh Flowers.
 Using fresh flowers is the most traditional way to decorate the wedding car.
 You can tie a beautiful bouquet of flowers to the hood of the car or make a heart-shaped flower wreath.
 Silk flowers will last longer and withstand the elements better — especially the heat from the car.

 Ribbons.
 Using ribbons will give the wedding car an elegant, classy feel.
 You can attach ribbons around the car, or make bows from ribbons.
 (Here are some videos showing how to make ribbon bows.)
-You could also combine tulle and ribbon and fresh flowers and use them in different ways on the car.
+You could also combine tulle and ribbon and fresh flowers and use them in different ways on the wedding car.

 Signs.
-Create signs on your computer or by hand.
-You can print off signs with computer graphics or use construction paper, glitter, and paint to decorate the signs yourself.
+Create signs on your computer, or by hand.
+You can print out signs with computer graphics or use construction paper, glitter, and paint to decorate the signs yourself.
 Use fun sayings like “Newlyweds On Board” or “Just Married.”
 You could even make your own wedding signs using pictures of the newlyweds.
 Find photos of when they were babies, in high school, at graduation, making funny faces, at parties, or just a nice photo of them together as a couple.
 Then, add those photos to poster board and decorate with funny or inspirational sayings.
 Finally, attach the signs to the inside windows of the car for everyone to see!

 Silly String.
 This is a quick way to add some creativity (or mess) to the wedding car.
 Spray silly string outside and inside the car — all over the steering wheel and anywhere else you can think of.
-Make sure to remove the silly string ASAP because it could damage the car if left on too long.
+Make sure to remove the silly string ASAP because it could damage the car’s paint if left on too long.

 Noise Makers.
 This is almost a must when decorating the wedding car.
 Tying noise makers such as tin cans or plastic soda bottles (no sparks) to the bumper will definitely bring attention to the new couple as they leave.
 It was once believed that tying leather shoes to the rear bumper of the wedding car would ward off evil spirits.